justeattakeaway/JustEat.StatsD/README.md

 The concrete class that implements `IStatsDPublisher` is `StatsDPublisher`.
 The constructor takes an instance of `StatsDConfiguration`.
 For the configuration's values, you will always need the StatsD server host name or IP address.
 Optionally, you can also change the port from the default (`8125`).
 You can also prepend a prefix to all stats.
 These values often come from configuration as the host name and/or prefix may vary between test and production environments.

-It is best practice to create a `StatsDPublisher` at application start and use it for the life of the application, instead of creating a new one for each usage.
+It is best practice to create a `StatsDPublisher` at application start and use it for the lifetime of the application, instead of creating a new one for each usage.

 ## Setting up StatsD